ajvincent/es-membrane/_03b_aspects_stubs/README.md

 - `classWriter` for directly writing class source code, if necessary.
 - `insertAdditionalMethodsTrap()` for adding new methods to build.
 - `getExtendsAndImplementsTrap()`, for the `extends` and `implements` clauses.
-- `methodTrap()`, for modifying method arguments and return types, or inserting code into a class between methods
+- `methodDeclarationTrap()`, for modifying method arguments and return types, or inserting code into a class between methods
 - `buildMethodBodyTrap()`, for filling the body of a method
 - `voidArguments()`, for writing `void(foo);` statements
 - `writeBeforeExportTrap()`, to provide code before the class but after the module imports